Ion-lithium collision dynamics studied with an in-ring MOTReMi

 For ion-impact, however, the situation is in many respects more complex.
-On the one hand, even though significant progress has been made \cite{Foster04,PhysRevA.81.042704,Colgan11}, the theoretical tools to describe ion-atom collisions are not as successful as for electron or photon impact.
-Even for the presumably simplest collision systems at least quantitative discrepancies between experiment and essentially all theoretical models remain \cite{Schulz03}.
-On the other hand, ions are in many respects a much more versatile projectile species than electrons or photons.
+Even though significant progress has been made \cite{Foster04,PhysRevA.81.042704,Colgan11}, the theoretical tools to describe ion-atom collisions are not as successful as for electron or photon impact \cite{Schulz03}.
+On the other hand, ions are in many respects a more versatile projectile species than electrons or photons.
 Interaction strengths can be varied from a photon-like perturbative regime to a strongly non-perturbative region at extremely small velocities which for electrons would bring the collision energy below the ionization threshold.
-Interaction times from femtoseconds down to zeptoseconds in relativistic collisions can be realized corresponding to the shortest electro-magnetic pulses that to date are accessible in laboratories.
+On the other hand, in relativistic collisions with highly charged projectiles the target particles are exposed to the shortest (zeptosecond) and most intense electro-magnetic pulses that to date are accessible in laboratories.
 Thus, ion collisions provide also benchmarks for theoretical models in very 'exotic' situations.

 From an experimental perspective the investigation of ion-atom collision dynamics represents a major challenge, too.
 Due to the large mass of the projectiles, their relative momentum change in the collision is often immeasurably small.
-As a result, for swift ionizing collisions, kinematically complete experiments only became feasible with the development of 'Reaction Microscopes', often referred to as 'cold target recoil ion momentum spectroscopy' (COLTRIMS), which enable the measurement of the three-dimensional momentum vectors of recoiling target ions and electrons in coincidence \cite{Doerner00,Ullrich03}.
-For almost two decades, this technique has been extensively applied to investigate e.g.\ single \cite{Schulz03,Fischer03,PhysRevLett.94.243201}, double \cite{Fischer03a,PhysRevA.80.062703}, and triple ionization \cite{PhysRevA.61.022703}, mutual ionization of the projectile and the target \cite{PhysRevLett.88.103202,PhysRevA.84.022707}, charge transfer \cite{Gudmundsson10,PhysRevA.85.022707}, or simultaneous transfer and ionization \cite{PhysRevLett.79.387,PhysRevLett.108.043202}.
+As a result, for swift ionizing collisions, kinematically complete experiments only became feasible with the development of 'Reaction Microscopes' (or COLTRIMS) \cite{Doerner00,Ullrich03}.
+In this approach, the momentum vectors of recoiling target ions and electrons are measured directly and the momentum change of the projectile ion is obtained via momentum conservation.
+For almost two decades, this technique has been extensively applied to investigate e.g.\ single \cite{Schulz03,Fischer03,PhysRevLett.94.243201}, double \cite{Fischer03a,PhysRevA.80.062703}, and triple ionization \cite{PhysRevA.61.022703}, mutual ionization of the projectile and the target \cite{PhysRevLett.88.103202,PhysRevA.84.022707}, charge transfer \cite{PhysRevLett.76.3679,PhysRevA.85.022707}, or simultaneous transfer and ionization \cite{PhysRevLett.79.387,PhysRevLett.108.043202}.
 Even fully differential cross sections became accessible which represent the most stringent test of theoretical models.